 Prior to applying to the M.D.-M.S.
-Program, each applicant is required to submit a letter of interest to the postdoctoral education specialist.
+Program, you will need to submit a letter of interest to CCaTS Education Programs.
 Letters are due by 5 p.m.
 Central time on Feb.
-1, but applicants are encouraged to submit their letters by Dec.
-1 or earlier.
+1.

-- A synopsis of prior education and detailed research experience
+- A synopsis of your prior education and a detailed description of our research experience.

-- A summary of current research interests — be as specific as possible
+- A summary of your current research interests — be as specific as possible.

 The most critical role of the mentor is to guide the scholar in the research experience portion of the program.